Vinilificio/vinilificio.com/en/single-copy.md

 <a class="button" href="https://app.vinilificio.com/" style="color: white;text-decoration: none;">Make your vinyl record</a>

-We can make your vinyl in a single copy, limited units or [small runs](/en/small-run/).
+We can make your vinyl in a single copy, limited units (max 9 pieces) or [small runs](/en/small-run/) (from 10 to 50 pieces).
-With the [Vinilificio app](https://app.vinilificio.com) you can calculate the cost of your order, simulate your vinyl, upload the audio, create your own artwork and place your order.
+With the [Vinilificio app](https://app.vinilificio.com) you can calculate the cost of your order (max 9 pieces for each album), simulate your vinyl, upload the audio, create your own artwork and place your order.

 ### Processing time